m50d/m50d.github.com/_posts/2018-11-29-deploying-scalajs-with-netlify.md

 ...
 ````

-I'm sure it's possible to do this stuff with Gradle or SBT, but I find Maven much simpler and easier to use.
+(I'm sure it's possible to do this stuff with Gradle or SBT, but I find Maven much simpler and easier to use)

-## 1.
+## 1. Create a basic HTML file, using resource filtering to point at our compiled JS